Employer of Record in Cyprus

 What You Should Know Before Employing in Cyprus

 The employment laws in Cyprus are drafted and enforced by the Department of Labor under the Ministry of Labor and Social Insurance.
-The main legislations are available on the Web Portal of the Republic of Cyprus.
+The main legislation is available on the Web Portal of the Republic of Cyprus.
 The key entitlements are tabulated below.

 The fixed-period contract is for a term no longer than 30 months.
 However, if the employee continues beyond 30 months, the fixed-period contract is converted into an indefinite contract.

-Standard Working Hours The Organization of Working Time Law governs the hours of work, rest, break, and annual leave for the employees.
+The Organization of Working Time Law governs the hours of work, rest, breaks, and annual leave for employees.

 The minimum period of rest every 24 hours is fixed at 11 consecutive hours.
 However, if the working hours exceed 48 hours weekly with the employee’s consent, the employer has to present the record to the Ministry of Labor and Social Insurance.